/* Rambling Owl addition to remove page titles from blogs */

 A rough stone jetty ran out some hundred meters into the surf and a building jutted out at its end.
 It may have been a lighthouse of sorts.
 I wondered whether this was the remains of the pier that once claimed to be the longest in Scotland.
 I sat in peace and quiet for an hour with just a couple of tame robins to keep me company before reluctantly moving on.
 On a fine summers day - and I admit they may be rarer in Arran than further south in the UK - this must be a lovely place to spend your time.
 A million miles away from the Kiss-Me-Quick beaches of the likes of Brighton with it's heaving hordes of day trippers and jangling arcades.

 After the turn off for Knockenkelly I was effectively on the homeward leg of my journey heading north up Arran with Kilbrannan sound to my left and the long sinuous line of Kintyre far out across the sea.
 I stopped briefly in a car-park on the edge of a gnarled and impenetrable forest whose green mossy depths invoked images of Grimm's fairy tales, to read about the Arran way, a long distant footpath of which I was unaware and which allowed a sixty mile circuit of the island by foot.
 Unlike the Kintyre Way the notice board pulled no punches about the tough terrain and several words like 'rugged' 'difficult' and 'scrambling' leapt out at me.
 For some reason I had a mental image of my three friends toiling up a rocky hillside, sweating and cursing with set faces and I wondered if they were 'scrambling' 'ruggedly' up a 'difficult' section right at that moment.
-I couldn't help but smile.

 I drove through the tiny hamlet of Blackwaterfoot (little more than a hotel and a stone bridge built over a rushing beck whose waters did indeed look black) and its neighbouring 12 hole golf course

 of international acclaim and back out onto the wildest part of the coast road.
 Owing to the steep rocky nature of the land on this side of Arran there were few visible settlements until I reached my journeys end at Lochranza.
 The way ahead was open and empty of traffic and now the pine forests tumbled down almost to the roadside only to be checked by a continuous natural wall of granite.
 To my left a long shale beach gave out onto Kilbrannan sound.
 A call of nature forced me to stop after a while to seek out a suitable bramble bush and then the hushed landscape made me seek out a flat rock to sit upon and observe the scenery before me.
 The late afternoon air was still and Kilbrannan Sound was like a sheet of mercury, the water having a heavy, oily consistency that rolled in a slow and deliberate manner.
 Iron clouds bloomed across the sound, dropping misty curtains of drizzle far out to the south, interspersed with silver shafts of sunlight that touched the water here and there like celestial searchlights.
-I became aware of unusual sounds - 'plink, ploosh, plash' - and realised that Gannets were out on the water diving for fish.
+I became aware of unusual sounds - 'plink, plish, plash' - and realised that Gannets were out on the water diving for fish.
 Once you noticed one you became aware that they were, in fact, everywhere.
 On Monday they had teased me, denying me the glimpse of that final arrow-swift plunge into the water but today was a regular Gannet-fest.
 Some dived so close to me that I could observe every detail - the lazy circling followed by the sudden angled turn towards the water, the last-second folding back of their wings before their perfect entry and a plume of white water.
 Others were far out across the sound, and I saw the splash of their dives first before the distant 'ploosh' reached me.
 On a large rock in front of me stood a line of Cormorants.
 They looked like judges at a sporting event, giving the Gannets marks out of ten for technique (perhaps with bonus points for any fish caught).
 If a Gannet dived close to them they cackled at each other approvingly.
 Here, on an island where being far away from everything was its greatest charm, was a place that epitomised this characteristic.
 The road behind me carried the occasional car north or south but there were no houses or yachts or indeed people to be seen.
-I sat for half an hour, lost in thought, until my bum became numb with the sitting and I realised it was time to move on.
+I sat for half an hour, lost in thought, until my posterior became numb with all the sitting and I realised it was time to move on.
 I knew I had collected a memory that would always remain with me - just the Gannets and I, a September sky full of rain, and the silent waters of Kilbrannan Sound.

 Deer and Crows